ivanpesin/mazes/README.md

 #### Oldest vs Oldest/Newest 1:1

-Picking always oldest creates a sort of degenerated maze, but once selection alternates between oldest and newest cell a nice looking maze is generated with longer streight sections but verall shorter passages (i.e. combination of recursive backtracking and degenerated always-oldest variant):
+Picking always-oldest cell creates a sort of degenerated maze, but once selection alternates between oldest and newest cells a nice looking maze is generated with longer straight sections but overall shorter passages (i.e. combination of recursive backtracking and degenerated always-oldest variant):

 | Oldest |  Oldest/Newest 1:1 |
 | --- | --- |